Arksine/moonraker/docs/configuration.md

 ```

 !!!
 Warning
-    Moonraker currently supports two paths with read/write access, the
+    Moonraker currently supports three paths with read/write access, the
-    `config_path` configured in the `file_manager` and the `virtual_sdcard` path
+    `config_path` and `public_path` configured in the `file_manager` and the
-    configured through Klipper in `printer.cfg`.
-These paths are monitored for
+    `virtual_sdcard` path configured through Klipper in `printer.cfg`.
+These
-    changes, thus they must not overlap.
-Likewise, these paths may not be a
+    paths are monitored for changes, thus they must not overlap.
+Likewise, these
-    parent or child of folders containing sensitive files such as the `database`,
+    paths may not be a parent or child of folders containing sensitive files
-    Moonraker's source, or Klipper's source.
-If either of the above conditions
+    such as the `database`, Moonraker's source, or Klipper's source.
+If either
-    are present Moonraker will generate a warning and revoke access to the
+    of the above conditions are present Moonraker will generate a warning and
-    offending path.
+    revoke access to the offending path.

 !!!
 Tip
     It is also possible to enable object processing directly in the slicer.